3D-Printed Jewelry: Why Jewelry Designers Join the 3D Printing Revolution

 Is there a risk of losing the human element?

 Even though we talk a lot about 3D printers and cutting-edge technology, the human touch still plays a very dominant role in the entire jewelry-making process.

-- The jewelry designer uses 3D modeling software for creating the design – this ensures that the inspiration and style of the jewelry is as personal as it can be.
+- The jewelry designer uses 3D modeling software for creating the design – this ensures that the inspiration and style of the jewelry are as personal as possible.
 An eye for design and talent to turn ideas into reality can’t be replaced.

 - During the printing and production process as well as post-processing, the manual labor steps are still present.
 This means that the human element is still a major success factor in creating stunning jewelry.
 Our skilled personnel will take care of this.

 - 3D printing allows for more people to start editing and creating their own, personalized jewelry.
 One of our partners, Jweel, programmed a beginner-friendly app that lets everyone become a jewelry designer.
 The jewelry designs that are created in this app are then sent to us for high-quality 3D printing.
 So in a sense, 3D printing has opened up the world of jewelry design to more people.

 What do jewelry makers need to get started with 3D printing?